-Make the most of your time in Regina!
-We invite you to extend your visit – before or after the 2025 Annual Meeting -- to explore the Land of Living Skies and take in some of the many attractions that Regina, Saskatchewan has to offer.
+Make the most of your time in Fredericton!
+We invite you to extend your visit – before or after the 2026 Annual Meeting -- to explore and take in some of the many attractions that Fredericton and New Brunswick have to offer.

 Links are included for each of the provider’s websites with booking information, photos, and descriptions to assist you throughout the planning process.
 We recommend that you contact the individual operator to confirm details, hours of operation and availability in advance.